Finite-dimensional monomial algebras are determined by their automorphism group: Introduction

 The only hypothesis that seems really restrictive is the one on the dimension of $\M/\M^2$.
 However, if we look at these algebras geometrically, they represent zero-dimensional schemes (and more precisely, just a point) with a rich infinitesimal structure.
 In particular, the vector space $\M/\M^2$ corresponds to the cotangent space of the scheme, and hence gives an idea of the dimension of the infinitesimal geometric object being studied.
 In that sense, restricting oneself to objects ``of the same infinitesimal dimension'' makes sense.
 It would be interesting however to see if \cref{thm main} extends to the context of ``arbitrary infinitesimal dimension''.
 We have not been able to establish this.\\

-In order to prove \cref{thm main}, we will prove on one hand that an algebra $B$ such as the one in the statement has to be monomial (\cref{Prop B is monomial}).
-On the other hand, we need to prove that one can recover the monomial ideal $I$ from the automorphism group of the corresponding monomial algebra.
+In order to prove \cref{thm main}, we first prove that any algebra $B$ that satisfies the assumptions of the theorem must be monomial (\cref{Prop B is monomial}).
+Then, we need to prove that one can recover the monomial ideal $I$ from the automorphism group of the corresponding monomial algebra.
 This corresponds to the following statement, which does not use the hypothesis on the dimension of $\M/\M^2$.